Byker

-Byker is a district in the east of the city and metropolitan borough of Newcastle upon Tyne.
-Home to the Byker Wall estate, made famous by TV series Byker Grove, Byker’s population was recorded at 12,206 in the 2011 census.
+Byker is a district in the east of the city and metropolitan borough of Newcastle upon Tyne, in the county of Tyne and Wear, England.
+Home to the Byker Wall estate, made famous by TV series Byker Grove, Byker's population was recorded at 12,206 in the 2011 census.
 Byker is bordered by Heaton to the north and by Shieldfield to the north east.
+Until 1974 it was in Northumberland.

 In popular culture

 Byker became well known as the setting of the BBC TV series Byker Grove (1989–2006); although set in the ward, the youth club featured in the series was filmed at The Mitre in the Benwell area in the west end of Newcastle.

+Etymology

+The second element in the name Byker is Old Norse kjarr ("marsh"), with the first being either Norse byr ("farmstead") or Old English bi ("by, near").

 History

 Possibly the earliest form of the visible evidence of development in Byker was by the Roman Emperor, Hadrian.
 A wall, turrets and mile castles, stretching from the east to the west coast provided a barrier to invading border clans and tribes.
 Hadrian's Wall lies just south of Shields Road and was excavated in the 1990s.
 The area was populated by soldiers and their suppliers of foods, livestock and trades, such as weavers, saddlers and blacksmiths amongst others.
-There are the remains of a mile castle or small fort near Brough Park dog track.
+There are the remains of a mile castle or small fort near Newcastle Stadium.

 Byker first appeared in historical documents in 1198 ‘as the most important Serjeantry in Northumberland’ held by William of Byker, named William Escolland, who was a Norman noble.
 There were 4 taxpayers in 1296 and 5 recorded in 1312.
 In 1549 the Mayor and Burgesses of Newcastle sought to extend the borough's boundaries to include part of Byker Township, to take advantage of the land by the river ‘for the dropping of ballast for the coal trade’.
 The transaction was disputed due to financial disagreements and eventually settled in the House of Commons and the House of Lords in London.

+Byker was formerly a township, in 1866 Byker became a separate civil parish, on 1 April 1914 the parish was abolished to form Newcastle upon Tyne.
+In 1911 the parish had a population of 48,709.
+It is now in the unparished area of Newcastle upon Tyne.